zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Multi.md

 ]},
 ```

+<div class="note"><div class="title">Multi Backend Memory Use</div>Each backend has settings for how much memory the backend can use.
+It might be for caching, like in LevelDB or for the entire set of data, like in the Memory Backend.
+Each of these backends suggests allocating up to 50% of available memory for this.
+When using Multi Backend, it is important that the sum of all backend memory use is at 50% or less.
+Three backends each set to use 50% of available memory would cause problems.</div>

 Once configured start the Riak cluster.
 Riak will use the
 `multi_backend_default` for all new bucket storage unless you configure a
 bucket to use one of the alternate storage engines.
 This can be done using